9 Things You MUST Know Before You Buy Insurance in Malaysia

 - Yes non-Muslims can absolutely get takaful, and Muslims can get conventional insurance.
 No one will stop you (except the Gates of Heaven oop-)

-- There are many types of insurance, but in this article we’re specifically talking about the ones for humans, not property, car, travel or pets
+- There are many types of insurance, but in this article we’re specifically talking about the ones for humans, not property, car, pets etc

 - I’m not an agent and my knowledge on insurance is limited, beyond what was shared to me from people in the financial industry.
 If anything below is wrong/inaccurate, please comment and I’ll edit